 MY NAME IS JACK BURGESS AND I HAVE BEEN INTERESTED in building models as long as I can remember.
 A Christmas HO train set inspired the start of a couple of layouts in my youth, but neither got much beyond the benchwork.
-I took up the hobby again as an adult in 1965 and built three layouts, two of them small switching railroads, before embarking on a multi-level Yosemite Valley Railroad layout in 1980.
+I took up the hobby again as an adult in 1965 and built four layouts.
+The last one prior to my current layout was a “practice layout” which let me improve my track-laying and scenery construction skills before embarking on my multi-level Yosemite Valley Railroad layout in 1980.
 This layout was finished in 2011, 31 years after I began construction.

 My wife, Jacque, shares my interest in trains.
 Her G scale garden railroad was featured in the September 1995 issue of Model Railroader magazine although it has since been removed.

-Together we have three children along with four granddaughters and twin grandsons.
+Together we have three children along with four granddaughters, twin grandsons, and one great-granddaugher.
 I worked as a civil engineer for the City of Newark, California for 40 years before retiring in 2004.
 I’ve been active in the National Model Railroad Association since the mid-1980s and became NMRA Master Model Railroader (MMR) #136 in 1988.
 I am currently the Achievement Chairman for the Pacific Coast Division of the NMRA.

 My interest in the Yosemite Valley Railroad began in 1967 and I began seriously researching the railroad in the early 1970s.
-By the mid-1970s, I was contacting railfans who had photographed the Yosemite Valley Railroad when it was still in operation and either buying prints of their YV photos or borrowing their negatives and making prints for my growing collection of photographs.
-I presently have over 3,000 historic photos of the YV.
+By the mid-1970s, I was contacting railfans who had photographed the Yosemite Valley Railroad when it was still in operation and either purchasing prints of their YV photos or borrowing their negatives and making prints for my growing collection of photographs.
+I presently have nearly 4,000 historic photos of the YV.

 I BEGAN WRITING MAGAZINE ARTICLES in the early 1970s and had my first major article and cover photo in the October 1975 issue of Railroad Model Craftsman.
 Some older modelers might remember that cover: